openstack-archive/murano-specs/specs/kilo/murano-agent-timeouts.rst

   template = {'Body': 'return', 'FormatVersion': '2.0.0', 'Scripts': {}}

 and sends this plan once to agent by method *call*.
-It can be uses by developer to stop deployment before sending template of app if agent is inaccessible as follows::
+It can be used by developer to stop deployment before sending template of app if agent is inaccessible as follows::